gyng/rcanary/README.md

     https://my.dashboard.example.com
     connects to => wss://my.dashboard.example.com:8099

+### Specific rcanary server

 To specify a rcanary instance to connect to, add a `server` parameter to the URL:

     http://my.dashboard.example.com?server=ws://my.rcanary.example.com:8888
     connects to => ws://my.rcanary.example.com:8888

+### Filtering targets

-To display specific targets based off a tag Regex, add a `name` parameter to the URL.
+To display specific targets based off a tag Regex, add a `filter` parameter to the URL.
 This parameter defaults to `/.*/` (match all targets) if it is not provided or the regex is invalid.

     http://my.dashboard.example.com?filter=some-regex-expression
     shows only targets with tags that match the regular expression